Shampoos for Hair Loss

 Losing hair strands, even up to 80 strands a day is considered normal but when the amount becomes much more than this, then this is a hair loss problem.
 This situation can be frustrating, alarming and aesthetically displeasing.
 However, there is always a solution to it, depending on its actual cause.
 Its actual cause may not be easily determined except with the help of a dermatologist or more specifically, a trichologist.

-For severe hair loss as in Androgenetic Alopecia and Alopecia Areata, medications like minoxidil or finasteride may be indicated.
+For severe hair loss as in Androgenetic Alopecia and Alopecia Areata, medications like minoxidil may be indicated.
 This is usually a genetic hair loss problem and it does not have a particular trigger.
 However, for most other forms of hair loss, the particular cause can be unearthed and can be fixed through various means including through the use of a hair loss shampoo.
 The different known causes of mild reactive hair loss include

 Malnutrition and vitamin deficiency: the hair requires vitamins A, B7, B12 & D, iron, omega-3 rich foods, and proteins to maintain hair growth.
 Reduced quantity of these nutrients, which are usually obtained from food may lead to hair loss.